 Three offers 5G home broadband with an average download speed of 150Mbps.
-Get 3 months free on the 5G Hub router.
+Find out how it compares to normal fibre broadband.

-As a special offer for October 2023, you can get 3 months of free 5G home broadband when you order through this link.
-You’ll pay £20 per month from month 4 onwards on a 24-month plan.
-Alternatively, if you’re looking for flexible short-term broadband, you can choose a 1-month rolling plan for £24 per month.
+As a special offer for October 2024, you can save £2 per month against the standard price for Three’s 5G home broadband.
+You’ll also get 6 months half price when you order through this link.
+This makes it just £11 per month for 6 months (then £24 per month).
+Alternatively, if you’re looking for flexible short-term home broadband, there’s a one-month rolling plan where you’ll pay £28 per month.

-Get 5G Broadband with 3 months free →
+Get 5G Broadband with 6 months half price →

 ---|---|